 2) Certain agencies use a system based on classes of contributions, whereby countries belong to a class corresponding to a certain share or multiple shares of a pre-determined unit of contribution.
 LDCs are entitled to contribute at the lowest rates.

 Contributions to funds and programmes, such as UNICEF and UNDP, are voluntary.
 Contributions to the WTO are determined based on members’ share of international trade with no concessions specifically for LDCs.
+The Common Fund for Commodities contains special arrangements for LDCs in the under which installments on shares are paid; LDCs are not suspended from their membership for failure to fulfill their financial obligations before being given an opportunity to represent their case before the Governing Council (Schedule B of the Agreement Establishing the CFC).

 The table below summarizes the system for determining contributions and the LDC-specific concessions, as well as the effects of graduation from the LDC category.